mdillondc/todo-txt-tui/README.md

   - `SHIFT + 0`: Remove priority from focused task
 - `t`: Toggle visibility of tasks with threshold in future
 - `h`: Toggle visibility of hidden tasks
-  - `H`: Display only hidden tasks and hide all others
 - `q`: Quit application

 ## Configuration